 A student who wishes to appeal an examination result must do so in writing, on the appropriate form (below) setting out the grounds for the appeal in full to the Registrar .
-Closing date for appeals is Wednesday, 7th February 2018.
+Closing date for appeals is Friday 28th September 2018 at 4 p.m.
 There shall be a fee of €60 for each appeal.
 This fee will be reimbursed should the appeal be upheld.
-Forms and fees will be accepted at the Main Reception Desk.
+Forms can be submitted online.

 Requests received after this deadline will only be considered following the next examination session (i.e. the following Summer or Autumn as appropriate).
 Upon receipt of a written appeal, the Registrar shall refer the matter to the Examinations Appeal Board, and shall inform the relevant Head(s) of Department and School that an appeal has been lodged.

 Pending the outcome of an appeal, students should be advised as follows:

 Candidates should avail themselves of any opportunity to repeat the examination, on the understanding that to repeat an examination would not prejudice their appeal in any way.

 The conferring of an academic award, where relevant, may be deferred, pending the final outcome of the appeal.